averkinderen/uptec.github.io/privacy.md

 Under the GDPR individuals located in the EU have extra rights which apply to their personal information.
 Personal information under the GDPR is often referred to as personal information and is defined as information relating to an identified or identifiable natural person (individual).
 This Appendix sets out the additional rights we give to individuals located in the EU including how we process personal information lawfully, transparently and fairly.
 Please read the Privacy Policy above and this Appendix carefully and contact us at the details at the end of the Privacy Policy if you have any questions.

-# What personal information is relevant?
+## What personal information is relevant

 This Appendix applies to the personal information set out in the Privacy Policy above.
 This includes any sensitive information also listed in the Privacy Policy above which is known as ‘special categories of data’ under the GDPR.

-# How we process personal information
+## How we process personal information

 We will process your personal information for our legitimate interest to allow you to access and use our Services, to send you with marketing content we think may be of interest to you, to contact you if you leave your contact details with us or if you otherwise initiate contact with us.